He moves finance to forms others can’t follow

 And he likes the images

-Moving him to recall past victories
+Letting him recall past victories

 No one else knew

-Other poor kids using paint, fabric, chutzpah
+Other poor kids using paint and chutzpah

-Now better known than names read in school
+Now better known than he

-Some worth near as much as him
+Some worth near as much

 He wants in

-The museum director is himself a great man
+The museum director a great man

-His words the sound and color of marble
+Words the color of marble

-You can endow walls, halls, even wings that
+You can endow walls, halls, wings that

 Fly above the stratosphere of taste